cardano-foundation/CIPs/CIP-0095/README.md

 containing a governance action.
 The wallet should articulate this request from client application in a explicit and highly informative way.
-For the governance action the user must be shown the amount of ADA to be locked as deposit, governance action type and the metadata anchor.
+For the governance action the user must be shown the amount of ADA to be locked as deposit, governance action type, all action specific details and the metadata anchor.

 If user grants permission, the transaction must be signed using the wallets payment key and submitted.